Click here to view an animated version of this procedure.

 Copyright © Nucleus Medical Media, Inc.

 C-sections are often unplanned.
-If you have a scheduled C-section, you may be asked not to eat or drink after midnight before the procedure.
+If you have a scheduled C-section, your health team may meet with you to talk about:

 If you think you have an emergency, call for medical help right away.